sugiuraii/WebSocketGaugeClientNeo/docs/MeterPrimitive.md

 	Please do not forget.**
 * `Max` (:number)
 * `Min` (:number)
-	* Define the maxiumu and minimun of the gagues.
-It is posible to set the `Value` out of the range of Min to Max.
-In that case, gague view stuck to Min or Max.
+	* Define the maximum and minimum of the gauges.
+It is possible to set the `Value` out of the range of Min to Max.
+In that case, gauge view stuck to Min or Max.
 * `GagueFullOnValueMin` (:boolean)
 	* This flag is set to false by default.
 	* If this flag set to true, gauge filling(rotation or moving) direction is inverted.
 (Therefore, gauge is full when he `Value` equal to `Min`).